 “Curse your blood!
 What are you?”

-In the darkness of the night Kiran’s eyes were glowing gold, like a cat’s, yet not in the same way.
+In the darkness of the night Kiran’s eyes were glowing golden, like a cat’s, yet not in the same way.
 They looked more as if a fire were burning in them, radiating from the center and spreading towards the edge of the iris in bright streaks of gold and amber.
 There was nothing human in them.

 Kiran kicked the knife away from him.
 “Don’t you dare follow me!” he hissed.
-“Say anything about this, to anyone, and I promise you, no matter where you are, you’ll meet a horrible end.”
+“Say anything about this to anyone and I promise you, no matter where you are, you’ll meet a horrible end.”

 His assailant nodded, paralysed with fear.
 From the bridge a voice called to them.

 “You there!
 What is going on?”
 Two sets of footsteps and a wobbly light were approaching fast.
 “Hey!”